Home Hydrosol Distillation

 Saturday, April 18

 The ancient art of hydrosol distillation made from fresh flowers, leaves, roots, bark, seeds, and even fruits is one that deepens our relationships with plants.
 They are safer than essential oils, gentle, easy to use…and so much fun to make!

 The workshop will unpack what hydrosols are, the history of hydrosols, methods of distillation, the process of preparing and operating a still, proper storage, and the many ways we can use these vital plant essences for supporting wellness of the mind, body and spirit.
-During the workshop, the hydrosols will be crafted by traditional methods of using authentic alembic copper stills, artisan water, and fresh locally harvested plants combined with modern techniques and sound ecological practices.
-If a person chooses not to use a copper still, Heather will talk about what can be used that’s available in just about everyone’s kitchen!
+Discover the myriad uses for using hydrosols for health and wellness and acquire an understanding of the considerations that go into crafting a fresh high quality hydrosol, including living water, fresh plants, and sound ecological practices, and the intention and magic that YOU bring to crafting this transformative medicine.
+For those who choose not to use a copper still, Heather will talk about what can be used that’s available in just about everyone’s kitchen!

-The workshop will be primarily demonstration with opportunities for hands-on learning as well as lots of sampling – and you’ll take home a hydrosol made during the workshop!
+The workshop will be primarily demonstration with opportunities for hands-on learning as well as lots of sampling – and you’ll take home hydrosols made during the workshop!

 What to Bring:

 1. 2 sterilized 4 ounce jars.
 Simply boil your jars for 10 minutes after washing.
 Heather will have some available for purchase as well.